-We will respond with two kinds of discussions.
+We will respond with two corresponding kinds of discussions.
 1a) There is a long history of explorations of the role of working memory constraints on language processing, e.g., from George Miller, 1951 to (Ullman, 2001) and many other authors.
-There is a corresponding set of explorations of how the constraints are reflected in attested languages (Bever, 1970; Hawkins 1983, 1994, 2004).
+There is a corresponding set of explorations of how the constraints are reflected in attested languages (Bever, 1970, 2013; Hawkins 1983, 1994, 2004).
 C&C’s summary of these considerations is good, albeit historically myopic.
 2a) The conclusion that language learning is just pattern learning is a non sequitur; we review facts and logical arguments that children are learning a grammar as well as a set of processing procedures.
-2b) The conclusion that language properties are culturally accumulated is also a non sequitur, with considerable forms of evidence and logical arguments against it.
+2b) The conclusion that language properties are just culturally accumulated is also a non sequitur, with considerable forms of evidence and logical arguments against it.

-CUT [their studied ignorance on exactly the same point of view, well developed before 1980, including arguments about how the immediate processing constraints can result in particular linguistic structures and universals.]

-We find what they say quite reasonable until approximately page 19, where they insist a tight time bottleneck (1) forces language acquisition to be a matter of learning a skill, and (2) that learning can only happen in real time. (this is highly suspicious; infants are observed to ‘practice’ their language, including babbling by congenitally deaf infants (Petitto & Marentette, 1991) Moreover, the highest-level chunks ought to remain more accessible than written-over, passed-on lower-level chunks.)
+We find what they say quite reasonable on the role of cognitive and behavioral constraints until approximately page 19, where they insist a tight time bottleneck (1) forces language acquisition to be a matter of learning a skill, and (2) that learning can only happen in real time. (this is highly suspicious; infants and young children are observed to ‘practice’ their language, including babbling by congenitally deaf infants (Weir, XXX.
+Petitto & Marentette, 1991) Moreover, the highest-level chunks ought to remain more accessible than written-over, passed-on lower-level chunks.)
+SOMETHING IS MISSING HERE

 The authors attempt to bridge the gap between psycholinguistic research and syntactic theory in terms of general memory constraints.
 Put in that perspective, their claim could be stated as an endorsement of recency as the central memory factor constraining fast processing: only the last few elements parsed can be relevant to local, low-level processing.
 This is an important observation, as far as it goes; see below for our discussion of the extensive literature already exploring these ideas.

 However, their focus on the “here and now” (which, upon reflection, must mean “only the recent past”), and the implicit emphasis on “habits of processing”, is somewhat myopic.
 Recency and frequency are only two of several major factors determining accessibility to memory.
-Another is primacy: presented a string of unstructured elements, recall will hold accurately only of the first few, and last one or two elements.
+Another is primacy: from a presented a string of unstructured elements, recall will hold accurately only of the first few, and last few elements.
 Indeed, evidence suggests that the less structured the input, the greater the relative weight of primacy over recency in determining its accessibility.
-Applying this to language, we then expect a special role for the “left edge” in early acquisition (when the input cannot yet be fully processed, so appears maximally unstructured).
+Applying this to language, we then expect a special role for the “left edge” in early acquisition (when the input cannot yet be fully processed, and so appears maximally unstructured).
 Novelty is another key property of human memory, which can apparently circumvent the “here and now” bottleneck of linguistic memory.
 For example, encountering a speaker with an accent, one may clearly remember low-level details of pronunciation – because it is unusual.
 Finally, salience is another factor independently determining access to memory; for example, one may remember the exact words and tone of utterances during a highly emotional event.
 Plausibly, this dimension of memory access finds a linguistic expression in phenomena such as contrastive focus and other information structure effects.

-CUT “From this perspective, language acquisition involves learning to process: i.e., learning rapidly to create and use chunks appropriately for the language being learned (Section 4).
-Consequently, short-term language change and longer-term processes of language evolution arise through variation in the system of chunks and their composition, suggesting an item-based theory of language change (Section 5).” (p.
-4)